 The Proposed RSU Grants to the independent non-executive directors are part of the Company's compensation package to the independent non-executive directors.
-The Proposed RSU Grants to the independent non-executive directors aim to retain and motivate the independent non-executive directors to continue to provide their opinion and judgment to the Board of Directors in building the strategy and long-term development of the Company.
+The Proposed RSU Grants to the independent non-executive directors aim to retain and motivate the independent non-executive directors to continue to provide their opinion and judgment to the Board of Directors in the continue to provide their opinion and judgment to the Board of Directors in the continue to provide their opinion and judgment to the Board of Directors in the continue to provide their opinion and judgment to the Board of Directors in the continue to provide their opinion and judgment to the Board of Directors in the continue to provide their opinion and judgment to the Board of Directors in the continue to provide their opinion and judgment to the Board of Directors in the continue to provide their opinion and judgment to the Board of Directors in the continue to the continuebuilding the strategy and long-term development of the Company.
 In this regard, (i) the directors (including independent nonexecutive directors but excluding Dr. Brandicourt) and the Compensation Committee consider that the terms of the Proposed RSU Grant to Dr. Brandicourt are fair and reasonable and in the best interests of the Company and the shareholders as a whole (ii) the directors (including independent non-executive directors but excluding Dr. Dugan) and the Compensation Committee (excluding Dr. Dugan) consider that the terms of the Proposed RSU Grant to Dr. Dugan are fair and reasonable and in the best interests of the Company and the shareholders as a whole; (iii) the directors (including independent non-executive directors but excluding Mr. Glazer) and the Compensation Committee consider that the terms of the Proposed RSU Grant to Mr. Glazer are fair and reasonable and in the best interests of the Company and the shareholders as a whole; (iv) the directors (including independent nonexecutive directors but excluding Mr. Goller) and the Compensation Committee consider that the terms of the Proposed RSU Grant to Mr. Goller are fair and reasonable and in the best interests of the Company and the shareholders as a whole; (v) the directors (including independent non-executive directors but excluding Mr. Hooper) and the Compensation Committee consider that the terms of the Proposed RSU Grant to Mr. Hooper are fair and reasonable and in the best interests of the Company and the shareholders as a whole; (vi) the directors (including independent non-executive directors but excluding Mr. Krishana) and the Compensation Committee (excluding Mr. Krishana) consider that the terms of the Proposed RSU Grant to Mr. Krishana are fair and reasonable and in the best interests of the Company and the shareholders as a whole; (vii) the directors (including independent non-executive directors but excluding Dr. Riva) and the Compensation Committee consider that the terms of the Proposed RSU Grant to Dr. Riva are fair and reasonable and in the best interests of the Company and the shareholders as a whole; (viii) the directors (including independent non-executive directors but excluding Dr. Sanders) and the Compensation Committee consider that the terms of the Proposed RSU Grant to Dr. Sanders are fair and reasonable and in the best interests of the Company and the shareholders as a whole; and (ix) the directors (including independent non-executive directors but excluding Mr. Yi) and the Compensation Committee (excluding Mr. Yi) consider that the terms of the Proposed RSU Grant to Mr. Yi are fair and reasonable and in the best interests of the Company and the shareholders as a whole.